Energy Rating Labels explained

-Choosing a more energy-efficient washing machine could save enough money for you to buy 22 bottles of detergent a year.
-The right fridge could pay for 13 bottles of milk a year.
-A more energy-efficient TV could save you enough to pay for 5 months’ worth of Netflix subscription.
+Choosing a more energy-efficient washing machine could save enough money to buy six 2L bottles of detergent a year while an energy efficient fridge could pay for 21 bottles of milk a year.
+An energy-efficient TV could save you enough to pay for 7 months’ of Netflix.

 Remember to always compare like for like.
 Energy stars are only comparable for models that are the same type, size and capacity.
 You can’t compare the energy stars of a 45-inch TV with a 65-inch one.

 Energy Rating Label stickers are seen in stores, and some retailers also display them on their websites.
-We have energy stars and annual energy consumption figures in our product reviews.
+We have star ratings and annual energy consumption figures in our product reviews.

 It’s mandatory to display them on the appliance.
 You will find these labels on:

-You can also find the energy star rating and annual energy consumption of a model by checking EECA’s Rightware tool.
-It includes energy rating label information on appliances sold in New Zealand, allowing you to compare products to find a model that fits your requirements and costs less to run.
+You can also find the energy star rating and annual energy consumption of a model by checking the Gen Less Efficient Appliance Calculator.
+It includes Energy Rating Label information on appliances sold in New Zealand, allowing you to compare products to find a model that fits your requirements and costs less to run.

 You should only compare the star ratings of models that are the same type, size and capacity, as these differences will affect power use.
 However, you can compare the annual energy consumption across all models.